Tropical Conservation and Environmental Science (CBES) Graduate Courses for the Master of Science in TCBES

 CBES 689 Organiz Mgmt & Logistics (3) This course covers topics related to working within a natural resource management field, whether as an individual consultant, a researcher, or a manager working within a government agency, a non-government organization (NGO), or other entity.
 Focus will be on business acumen in terms of budgeting, marketing, and human resources; on project and organizational management in terms of scheduling, seeking funding, inter-agency communication; on legality in terms of permitting, and understanding state and federal laws regarding environmental conservation; and on communication in terms of public outreach.
 Pre: Enrollment in TCBES Program or Instructor's Consent.

-CBES 690 Internship (1–6) (other) Internship for Plan B Masters students in TCBES with a federal, state or non-government agency with projects in Hawaiʻi or other Pacific Islands.
-Internship project will be developed and carried out in consultation with the host agency and the approval of the TCBES graduate committee.
+CBES 690 Internship (1–6) (other) Internship for Master's students in TCBES with a federal, state or non-government agency with projects in Hawaii or other Pacific Islands.
+Internship project will be developed and carried out in consultation with the host agency and the approval of the TCBES advisor.
 Development of the internship is formalized through a written proposal, periodic written reports and meetings with the graduate advisor and host agency representative.
 Final report and oral presentation are required at the end of the internship.
-Repeatable 3 times for credit a maximum of 10 credits.
+Repeatable 4 times for a maximum of 10 credits.
+Pre: Instructor's Consent

 CBES 700 Thesis Research (1–6) (other) Research in conservation biology and environmental sciences for Plan A Master's students.

 CBES x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.

 CBES x99 Directed Studies (Arr.)
 Statement of planned reading or research required.
 Pre: instructor’s consent.